Nelson Mandela 70th Birthday Tribute: Signing up first artists

 By the time that the Anti-Apartheid Movement had agreed to support the concert, Hollingsworth had booked Wembley Stadium for the following June and had approached several artists in addition to Simple Minds.
 Few were saying a definite no, but hardly anyone would commit.

 Hollingsworth wanted Dire Straits, one of the largest acts in the world and the kind of act that was needed if broadcasters across the world were to sign up for the event, to head the bill.
 The group took the same line as Simple Minds.
 The band's manager Ed Bicknell said that Dire Straits would perform if other top acts also agreed, but Hollingsworth was not to mention Dire Straits in persuading the other acts.

 Hollingsworth signed up other big names, albeit on a provisional basis, put them in touch with one another and finally they all, including Dire Straits, agreed to perform.
 With clearly enough talent on board, Hollingsworth announced the bill in March, three months before the 11 June event.
-The list included: George Michael, Dire Straits, Whitney Houston, UB40, Aswad, Sly and Robbie, Bee Gees, Miriam Makeba and Hugh Masekela.
-The announcement of the list made it easier to bring in further artists, including the Eurythmics who had earlier refused three times, but other big names also.
+As well as Dire Straits, the list included: George Michael, Whitney Houston, UB40, Aswad, Sly and Robbie, Bee Gees, Miriam Makeba and Hugh Masekela.
+The announcement of the list made it easier to bring in further artists, including Eurythmics who had earlier refused three times, but other big names also.

 There were some difficulties.
 Bicknell, for instance, was shocked when Hollingsworth told him there was one condition to Dire Straits playing.
 The band must rehearse for the event because it had not been on tour for some time and had even disbanded, albeit temporarily.
 Hollingsworth, in fact, told most of the artists they must rehearse, offering to pay for all rehearsal costs.
 Dire Straits, like the others, complied.
 In the event, the band had to bring in a guest guitarist to replace Jack Sonni, who had just become the father of twin girls.
 The new man was Eric Clapton.

 A week after the first bill was announced, Simple Minds threatened to quit, arguing that there was not enough grit in it: Whitney Houston, for instance, should not be there.
 Hollingsworth argued that there was plenty of grit but that Whitney Houston was needed to broaden the audience to include people who were not so likely to know about Mandela and apartheid.
 Simple Minds accepted the argument.